Isomonodromic differential equations and differential categories: Notation and preliminaries

-are surjective (see~\cite[Lemma 4.14,Proposition 4.18]{GGO}).
-For example, $\Vect(k)$ has a canonical $D_k$-structure given by the usual Atiyah extension (see~\cite[Example 4.7]{GGO}).
-This induces a canonical $D_k$-structure on $\Rep(G)$ for a (pro-) linear $D_k$-group (see~\cite[Example 4.8]{GGO}).
 Another important example is the category of $D_{K/k}$-modules over $K$, where $(K,D_K)$ is a parameterized differential field over $(k,D_k)$.
-The category $\DMod(K,D_{K/k})$ is $k$-linear and has a canonical $D_k$-structure (see~\cite[Theorem 5.1]{GGO}).
-In \cite[Section 4.4]{GGO}, the authors investigate differential Tannakian categories.
+The category $\DMod(K,D_{K/k})$ is $k$-linear and has a canonical $D_k$-structure (see~\cite[Theorem~5.1]{GGO}).
+In \cite[\S4.4]{GGO}, the authors investigate differential Tannakian categories.
 Any neutral $D_k$-Tannakian category with a $D_k$-fiber functor is equivalent to $\Rep(G)$ with the forgetful functor, where $G$ is a (pro-)linear $D_k$-group.
 Note that the category $\DMod(K,D_{K/k})$ is not necessarily a $D_k$-Tannakian category (even without the requirement of being neutral), because the category $\Vect(K,D_K)$ does not necessarily have a structure of a $D_k$-category.